Dubai’s Department of Tourism and Commerce Marketing is working to attract 20 million visitors a year to the region by 2020.

 So what are the best ways to avoid these digital pitfalls in the modern life of the nomadic digital office worker?

 The first – and most frequently forgotten step is to regularly backup data and files from devices, particularly prior to any trips abroad.
 That way, you can limit the data held on the machines themselves, making them less valuable to thieves, and less of a corporate risk if anything happens to them.
-Installing the most up-to-date antivirus software is also a basic check you should be doing, either yourself or on the advice of your company’s IT department.
+Installing the most up-to-date antivirus software such as Zonealarm is also a basic check you should be doing, either yourself or on the advice of your company’s IT department.

 Whilst traveling, it is advisable to avoid the modern phenomenon of oversharing on social media.
 This isn’t just an issue of physically knowing where you are, but it also avoids being targeted by spoof emails, intercepted Wi-Fi connections or simple hotel room thefts.